JoshDoug/Notes/Java/AntIvy/Ant.md

 Ant uses build files written in XML.

+Installing Ant (with ivy): `brew install ant --with-ivy`.
+It's allso possible to just copy the ivy jar into the ant lib or libexec/lib directory, if you're using windows for example.

 ## Build Files
 A buildfile contains on project and at least one (default target.
 Targets contains task elements (?).
 Each task element of the buildfile can have an ```id``` attribute with which it can latter be referred to by.
 An id has to be unique (duh).